 COVID-19 Update Turks and Caicos Islands

-The number of persons in quarantine/observation has slightly decreased to 43.
-This includes: travellers (42) and a contact (1) – thirty-one (31) of the travellers are currently being quarantined at a non-medical facility.
+The number of persons in quarantine/observation remains 159.
+This includes: Confirmed cases (32), primary and secondary contacts of confirmed cases (127) – Zero (0) person are quarantined in a government facility.
 Persons under observation/quarantine, that are not confirmed or suspected cases, are either not displaying symptoms or have not met the case definition.

 Please note the following definitions: